cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 This was the same decade that Ralph Parker began working on his punched card system.
 Not long before this, in the late 1920s, the first library science graduate program launched at the University of Chicago.
 In the early 1930s, the first research based journal started, *The Library Quarterly*.
-We often hear how long libraries have existed, and it's true that there were quite a few accomplishments before the 1930s.
+We often hear how long libraries have existed (since ancient times), and it's true that there were quite a few accomplishments before the 1930s.
 Yet it is this time period (for these and a number of other reasons) that marks the modern era of libraries.

 ### TERMS

-We also are not simply interested in standards that deal the forms used to catalog and charge a book, to create member records, and to draw up licenses for an electronic resources, as we'll discuss later.
+We also are not simply interested in standards that deal with the forms used to catalog and charge a book, to create member records, and to draw up licenses for an electronic resources, as we'll discuss later.
 We are also interested in standardizing, as Flexner (1927) would say, "routines", processes, or workflows.
 We discuss other standards in our readings on TERMS, or *Techniques for Electronic Resource Management*.

-TERMS is not a true standard, but more of a *de facto* or proposed standard that helps outline the electronic resource management work flow.
+TERMS is not a true standard, but more of a *de facto* or proposed standard that helps outline the electronic resource management workflow.
-It was developed to address the growing complexities of managing electronic records, where varying workflows, inconsistent processes, and a lack of standardization were creating efficiencies for libraries trying to provide access to digital content.
+It was developed to address the growing complexities of managing electronic records, where varying workflows, inconsistent processes, and a lack of standardization were creating inefficiencies for libraries trying to provide access to digital content.
 Version 1 of TERMS is described by the TERMS authors in an issue of [Library Technology Reports][terms1].
-Although it has been replaced by a [newer version][terms2], it still functions as a thorough introduction to the ERM work flow and provides guidance and suggestions on electronic resource management.
+Although it has been replaced by a [newer version][terms2], it still functions as a thorough introduction to the ERM workflow and provides guidance and suggestions on electronic resource management.
 For example, in [chapter 7][chapter7] of the LTS report on TERMS version 1, the authors provide information on the importance of working with providers or vendors in case of cancellation of a resource.
 They write: